vaadin/vaadin-flow-karaf-example/help-view/README.md

-# Vaadin Project with Navigation Targets
+# Vaadin Project that provides optional help view

-The project contains Vaadin navigation target view.
+The project contains an optional Vaadin navigation target view.
-This project is not required for the `starter` project and may be deployed and undelployed at any time.
+This project is not required for the `starter` project and may be deployed and undeployed at any time.

 The navigation target defined in the project (this project contains `"/help"` navigation target) becomes